ihsoft/TimberbornMods/README.md

 6. Map a logical disk "U:" to Timberborn local storage: C:/Users/<username>/Documents/Timberborn.

 All, but the code changes are made in Unity.
 Once done, build mod in unity via Timberborn extension.
-Then, compile the relevant C# rpoject.
+Then, compile the relevant C# project.
 The suggested IDE is JetBrains Rider.